solo-io/solo-docs/gloo/docs/introduction/concepts.md

     servicePort: 6379
 ```

-* `name` tells Gloo what the identifier for this upstream will be (for routes that point to it).
+- `name` tells Gloo what the identifier for this upstream will be (for routes that point to it).
-* `type: kubernetes` tells Gloo that the kubernetes plugin knows how to route to this upstream
+- `type: kubernetes` tells Gloo that the kubernetes plugin knows how to route to this upstream
-* `spec: ...` tells the kubernetes plugin the service name and namespace, which is used by Gloo for routing
+- `spec: ...` tells the kubernetes plugin the service name and namespace, which is used by Gloo for routing

-### Functions {#functions}
+### Functions

 Some upstream types support **functions**.
 For example, we can add some HTTP functions to this upstream, and
 Gloo will be able to route to those functions, providing request transformation to format incoming requests to the